-When your closest neighbor is 1800 miles away, you know you’re living in a pretty remote place.
+When your closest neighbor is 1800 miles away, you know you’re living in a pretty isolated place.
 Actually, you know you’re living in the most remote permanent settlement in the world, Tristan de Cunha, an island first discovered during the age of the great explorers and European world domination.

 In 1506, Portuguese sailors first spotted the island.
 Figuring no one would mind, the explorer leading the expedition, Tristão da Cunha, named the island after himself.
 He likely expected that no one would ever return to the island, let alone create a community on its faraway shores.
 Still, a few centuries later, the British annexed the island and set up shop, founding the town Edinburgh of the Seven Seas in 1818.